Sania Saleh: Biography

-Sania Saleh was born in the city of Masyaf, in the Hama Governorate, Syria.
+Sania Saleh was born in the city of Masyaf, in the Hama Governorate, Syria to Ismaili parents.
 She met the Syrian writer Mohammad al-Maghut in the 1950s at the house of the Syrian poet Adunis in Beirut.
 In the late 1960s she married Mohammad al-Maghut while she was still a student in the college of literature at the University of Damascus, Syria.
 They had two daughters together and named them Sham and Salafa.

 In 1985, Sania Saleh died at a hospital in Paris after having battled an illness for 10 months.

 The Egyptian poet Iman Mersal has lamented that fact Saleh's poetry was not more widely known when Mersal was young: